Can Vision Language Models Learn Intuitive Physics from Interaction?: Results

 We evaluate performance on held-out instances from the post-training task (\ref{subsec:pt-perf}), generalization to the other tasks (\ref{subsec:gen}), and generalization to the binary stability task with real images of block towers (\ref{sec:lerer}).

-\subsection{Post-training performance improvement}
+\subsection{Post-Training Performance Improvement}

 GRPO improves performance of the pre-trained model on all post-training tasks (see the diagonal in Fig.~\ref{fig:qwen3_all_evals}).
-On the binary stability top block task, where models have to give a binary judgment on the stability of a block tower, the GRPO model achieves a mean test accuracy of $0.969$ after 10,000 steps (the ceiling here is $1$, for all other tasks it is $20$).
+On the binary stability top block task, where models have to give a binary judgment on the stability of a block tower, the GRPO model achieves a mean test accuracy of $0.943$ after 10,000 steps (the ceiling here is $1$, for all other tasks it is $20$).
 Similarly, the SFT model trained without interaction achieves a mean test accuracy of $0.969$.
 On the x-only top block task, models are asked to return a single integer to move the top block into a more stable position.
 Here, the GRPO model achieves a mean test reward of $19.999$ after 10,000 steps.
 The SFT model achieves the same score.
 For x-only on side block, models are also asked to return an integer to move a block, here one that is misplaced on the floor to the left or right of the tower, to the center of the image.
-The GRPO model again achieves a mean test reward of $19.998$, as does the SFT model.
+The GRPO model again achieves a mean test reward of $19.998$, the SFT model $20$.
 The x-y task on side block is similar to the x-only task, however models here also have to return a second integer to move the block not only to the left or right but also up into the most stable position on top of the tower.
 Here, the GRPO model gets a mean test reward of $17.313$.
-In contrast, the SFT model gets a mean test reward of $19.858$.
+In contrast, the SFT model gets a mean test reward of $19.86$.

 To summarize, we find that training with interaction through GRPO allows models to improve performance on their training task.
 However, the same is true for the SFT models that are trained without interaction --- as such, we find no direct benefit of training with interaction when it comes to improving within task performance.